creativetechnologylab/generative-ai-workshop/slides/slides.md

 Go to notebook here.

 ---
-# DreamBooth
+# DreamBooth & LoRAs

-DreamBooth allows you to take an existing Stable Diffusion model and fine-tune it.
+DreamBooth and LoRAs both allow us to enhance an existing model.

 ---